 This is a collection of posts about Pain patterns related to sleep.
 In these posts, you can find information on:

-- trigger point patterns that create pain that may wake you
+- trigger point patterns resulting in pain that may wake you

-- sleeping patterns that activate trigger points that bother you when you’re awake
+- sleeping patterns that activate trigger points which then bother you when you’re awake

 - patterns that make it hard to get out of bed